Why This Trip?

 3 View on Map

 Enjoy your final day in Girdwood!
-One fun activity to try is glacier dog sledding: You'll take a scenic helicopter ride, land on a glacier, meet some excited dogs, and then get on the sled and feel the thrill of this very Alaskan experience.
+Hike one of the great local trails.
+Or, try is dog sledding!
+Mush through a forested trail on a wheeled cart, or take a scenic helicopter ride, land on a glacier, meet some excited dogs, and then get on the sled and mush across a mountaintop glacier.
 After that, spend some time at the 200-acre Alaska Wildlife Conservation Center, where you'll get an up-close view of some of the state's unique creatures.
 Then it's time to make the scenic drive back to Anchorage.
+Depart for home, or continue on from Anchorage to see another part of the state!